A-Croshaw/cosbranok/README.md

  * The site has been tested on Edge, Safari, Chrome, Firefox, and Opera.

- * Devices the site has been tested range from Samsung 22 + 10 lite, Iphone 11 + 13, PC, and Lenovo tablet.
+ * Devices the site has been tested on are Samsung 22 + 10 lite, Iphone 11 + 13, PC, and Lenovo tablet.

+ * The site has been fully tested using google developer on all screen sizes from 280px and up.

  * All links worked correctly across all devices.

- * The site is fully responsive across all devices with the screens vertically and horizontal.
+ * The site is fully responsive across all the devices with the screens vertically and horizontally.

  * There are no horizontal scrolls when tested across these devices.